 Online communities are welcoming hubs where brands can freely engage with and forge real connections with their consumers.
 These highly experiential digital destinations build long-term loyalty in a way that being on an email list, following a brand on social media, or earning points in a loyalty program can’t compete with.
 Communities empower marketers to regain control of their consumer relationships, building lasting connections fueled by zero-party data and enhanced through personalized engagement and community connections.
-Social Media Link’s platform offers marketers a unique technology solution to create their own highly engaging branded online community, linked directly from their brand website.
+Vesta’s platform offers marketers a unique technology solution to create their own highly engaging branded online community, linked directly from their brand website.

 Harnessing the Power of Community